 In Roskilde is also the museum with the 5 viking ships that was discovered in the fiord 50 years ago.
 In the picture above you see first a reconstruction of one of the ships that a couple of years ago sailed all the way to Dublin and back the next summer and some work in progress.

-And finally a picture of some tatting.
-It is the the bookmark pattern that I never seem to get tired of doing.
+never seem to get tired of doing.
 These 2 are done in some new Lizbeths size 40 and size 20.

-This first week on my own I have manged to do some stuff and 2 of the items are shown below.
 The square is from a Workbasket magazine and the other one is a Stawasz design - the purple one on Liyarra's blog actually.
 The white one is DMC size 20 and the coloured one is a combination of a variegated Lizbeth and a white DMC, both size 40.